English Defence League: 2013 Birmingham violent protest

+In January 2015, fifty people were sentenced for their involvement, sentences ranged from community orders to jail terms of over three years.

 Online activism

-The EDL makes significant use of the internet, including an official website and accounts on social media platforms such as Facebook and YouTube.
-In using social media, the EDL seeks to bypass the mainstream media, which it regards as being biased against it.
-The EDL hierarchy has moderated these social media accounts, blocking users critical of the EDL, but did not appear to remove posts advocating violence towards Muslims.
+The EDL made significant use of the internet, including an official website and accounts on social media platforms such as Facebook and YouTube.
+In using social media, the EDL sought to bypass the mainstream media, which it regarded as being biased against it.
+The EDL hierarchy moderated these social media accounts, blocking users critical of the EDL, but did not appear to remove posts advocating violence towards Muslims.
 The use of Facebook allowed the group to build momentum and expectancy ahead of public events.
 The EDL's Facebook following peaked at 100,000 before the Facebook corporation closed the group's account.

-Unlike political parties, the EDL does not produce leaflets expressing any political programme or print a magazine or newsletter.
+Unlike political parties, the EDL did not produce leaflets expressing any political programme or print a magazine or newsletter.
 The EDL News section of its website published articles, commentary and information on forthcoming events and campaigns, which were then linked to through its social media.
 The EDL also used its website and eBay to sell branded merchandise, although pulled merchandise from its website in 2010.